pablo-icm/emm/content/publication/zwirglmaier-global-2008/index.md

 ---
-title: Global phylogeography of marine textitSynechococcus and textitProchlorococcus reveals a distinct partitioning of lineages among oceanic biomes
+title: Global phylogeography of marine *Synechococcus* and *Prochlorococcus* reveals a distinct partitioning of lineages among oceanic biomes
 authors:
 - Katrin Zwirglmaier